Course navigation

 Getting Better Results

 Claude Code is powerful enough to build almost anything.
 When results fall short, the cause is almost always the input.
-A few consistent habits change the quality of every response you get — and they take less than a minute to apply.
+A few consistent habits change the quality of every response.

 Claude reasons from what you give it.
 A vague task produces a generic answer.
 A specific task with context produces precise, correct output.
 The model does not change — your input does.